 Environmental protection

-Clean waterways and healthy ecosystems are at the heart of our vision of creating a better life with world-class water services.
-We consider the environment when we plan, design and manage sustainable water solutions for liveable cities.
+Healthy ecosystems and clean waterways are at the heart of our vision as we plan, design and manage sustainable solutions for world-class water services.

-Our beaches have significant environmental, recreational and economic value.
+Our beaches and waterways have significant environmental, recreational and economic value.
 They're a major part of what makes our cities liveable.
-We protect beaches and the ocean by making sure wastewater is cleaned to the right standard and released in the right location.
+We protect beaches, waterways and the ocean by making sure wastewater is cleaned to the right standard and released in the right location.

-Beachwatch publishes State of the Beaches reports in October each year and grades the 38 ocean beaches along the Greater Sydney coastline.
+Beachwatch publishes State of the Beaches reports in October each year, and grades the 38 ocean beaches along Greater Sydney's coastline.
 It also provides Sydney beach forecasts to help you find somewhere safe to swim in the ocean or harbour.

-Many people live close to creeks and rivers.
-They use them for swimming, boating, fishing and agriculture.
+Many people live near creeks and rivers, using them for swimming, boating, fishing and agriculture.
+Protecting our waterways is a key priority.

 Protecting our biodiversity